 Fernie offers a Resort Childcare Centre for children between 18 months and 5 years.
 There are a variety of programs on offer that combine both skiing and daycare activities.

-After a day on the slopes, Griz Bar is the main location for drinks in the resort.
+After a day's skiing, Griz Bar is the main location for drinks in Fernie ski resort.
 For more late night entertainment the options are limited in the resort, but the town offers a much more lively selection of bars.
 The Royal Hotel and Park Place Lodge Pub are recommended by locals as the most popular places to go.

 The town is full of things to do for those who aren’t skiing.
 Art exhibitions, a theatre, craft studio and other historic excursions present interesting opportunities to learn about the history of the town.
 An ice hockey arena and an aquatic centre are also available to explore.
 The main appeal for non-skiers, however, will be exploring the outdoors.